 - Add all the buttercream ingredients to a bowl and beat with an electric mixer until completely smooth and fluffy - about 5 minutes.
 Spread the buttercream over the top of a completely cooled pistachio cardamom cake.

 Unfrosted, this cake will stay fresh, tightly wrapped, at room temperature for up to 2 days.
 Once frosted with cream cheese buttercream, it should be refrigerated.
 Frosted, the cake will keep in the refrigerator for up to 3 days.

 What's the best kind of cake pan to use for this cake?

-It’s important to use a, 8-inch cake pan that is at least 3-inches deep.
+It’s important to use an 8-inch cake pan that is at least 3 inches deep.
 The cake bakes up nice and tall and you don’t want any of that delicious batter spilling out over the sides of the pan and making a mess in the bottom of your oven.
 See the link below to the cake pan I recommend using.

 Can I use another kind of yogurt besides Greek yogurt in this cake?

 Greek yogurt tenderizes this cake’s crumb and adds a slight tang to the flavor that helps to balance the sweetness.
 While this can be achieved with other varieties of plain, unsweetened yogurt, the lower water content in Greek yogurt is important to the overall chemistry of this particular cake recipe.

 You can use 2% or full-fat Greek yogurt but stay away from non-fat Greek yogurt.
 The little bit of fat contained in the yogurt is important to the cake’s overall richness and tender texture.

 How much cardamom should you use in this cake?